Natalie Clein: Professional career

 Her performances have taken Natalie Clein to orchestras including the Philharmonia, Hallé, Bournemouth Symphony, City of Birmingham Symphony, BBC National Orchestra of Wales, Montreal Symphony, Orchestre National de Lyon, New Zealand Symphony and Orquesta Filarmónica de Buenos Aires.
 She has performed with conductors including Sir Mark Elder, Sir Roger Norrington, Gennady Rozhdestvensky, Leonard Slatkin, Stéphane Denève and Heinrich Schiff.

 She is a keen recital and chamber performer and has curated a series of concerts for BBC Radio 3 at LSO St Luke's.

-She regularly works with contemporary composers such as Thomas Larcher, Brian Elias and Dobrinka Tabakova.
+She regularly works with contemporary composers such as Judith Weir, Thomas Larcher, Brian Elias, Charlotte Bray, Deborah Pritchard, Deidre Gribbin and Dobrinka Tabakova.

-In 2015, Natalie Clein was appointed Artist in Residence for 4 years.
+In 2015, Natalie Clein was appointed Artist in Residence at Oxford university for 4 years.
 She will curate a concert series in the context of this position.

+She is Professor of cello at the HMT Rostock and appears regularly on international juries such as the Queen Elisabeth Competition in Brussels and the ARD Wettbewerb in Munich.

 She is artistic director of the Purbeck International Chamber Music Festival (Dorset, UK).

 She plays on the "Simpson" Guadagnini cello (1777).

 Clein was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to music.